fedora-infra/python-fedora/doc/service.rst

 * Avoids special casing for error handlers (See below)
-* Separates URLs that you intend users to grab JSON data from URLs where you only want to display html.
+* Separates URLs that you intend users to grab JSON data from URLs where you only want to display HTML.
-* Allows the URLs that support JSON to concentrate on trimming the size of the data sent while URLs that only return html can return whole objects.
+* Allows the URLs that support JSON to concentrate on trimming the size of the data sent while URLs that only return HTML can return whole objects.
 * Organization can be better if you don't have to include all of the pages that may only be useful for user interface elements.